Cruising with small, hard wheels isn’t a fun time. If that sounds like your setup, it’s time for some soft skateboard wheels.

 Core Placement: Offset

 Hawgs is Landyachtz’s wheel company.
-Their urethane formula never disappoints.
-Not to mention they have many colors to choose from.
+Their urethane formula never disappoints, and they offer many colors to choose from.

 65mm Love Handles